Generous tip left on a bill at a restaurant in Carbon County

 At Joey B's in Palmerton, workers have experienced the struggles firsthand.

 "It's been very difficult.
-We cut back, we cut back our hours drastically.
+We cut back; we cut back our hours drastically.
 To try and keep 33 people still working here has been very much of a challenge," said Chip Solt, Joey B's owner.

-The restaurant happened to be short-staffed over the weekend and servers were working double time.
+The restaurant happened to be short-staffed over the weekend, and servers were working double time.

 The hard work was noticed by a group of customers who left $1,300 for a bill that didn't even cost $100.